Citation for this page in APA citation style. Close

 Even the smallest living things develop behaviors, sensing information about and reacting to their environment, sending signals between their parts (cells, organelles) and to other living things nearby.
 These behaviors can be interpreted as intentions, goals, and agency, introducing purpose into the universe.

 The goals and purposes of living things are not the "final goal" or purpose of Aristotle's Metaphysics that he called "telos" (τέλος).
 Teleology is the idea that there is a cosmic purpose that preceded the creation of the universe and which points toward an end goal.
 Teleology underlies many theologies, in which a creator God embodies the telos, just as a sculptor previsualizes the statue within a block of marble.
-In many religions, the creator thus predestines or predetermines all the events in the universe, a theological idea that fit well with the mechanical and deterministic laws of Nature discovered by Isaac Newton in the seventeenth-century age of enlightenment.
+Perhaps the best known is Teilhard de Chardin whose end goal he called the "Omega Point" is Jesus Christ.
+In many religions, the creator predestines or predetermines all the events in the universe, a theological idea that fit well with the mechanical and deterministic laws of Nature discovered by Isaac Newton in the seventeenth-century age of enlightenment.

 The biologist Colin Pittendrigh coined the term teleonomy to distinguish the purpose we see in all living things from a hypothetical teleological purpose from before the origin of the universe.
 Jacques Monod and Ernst Mayr also stressed the important distinction between teleonomy and teleology.